1848 Fort Delaware Letter To Robert E Lee

 "Dear Lee"

 and discusses Lee's return to the United States following his distinguished Mexican War service.
-Mackay congratulates Lee on his achievements, comments on military promotion and professional advancement, and discusses conditions and engineering work at Fort Delaware.
+The writer congratulates Lee on his achievements, comments on military promotion and professional advancement, and discusses conditions and engineering work at Fort Delaware.

 Content includes references to: